slaclab/mps_database/README.md

 >  field(OUT, "@asynMask(LINK_NODE 0 2 1)ANALOG_THRESHOLD")
 >}

 This creates the LOLO/HIHI analog output records for setting thresholds at the link node IOC.
 The thresolds are created per application card (--app-id parameter).
+The script also crates thresholds for the alternative, LCLS-I and idle modes.
+(LCLS-I and IDLE have a single HIHI/LOLO).